zxcvbnius/slate/source/index.md

 4. Make sure to always open the Xcode workspace instead of the project file when building your project:

     `open MyApp.xcworkspace`

+1. If you are using Obj-C, add following code in your .m files where you'd like to use Diuit API.

+	`#import <DUMessaging/DUMessaging.h>`

 ### Android